MarsBased/handbook/how-to-blog.md

 The perfect blog post length is thought to be [around 1200 words](http://www.bitrebels.com/social/makes-perfect-blog-post-infographic/ "Infographic about blogging").

 It is very important that you double-check your post thoroughly for typos, broken links, unformatted parts or unreferenced quotes.
 Mediocre or poorly processed posts seldom get shared.
+We use [Grammarly](https://app.grammarly.com/) for this.

 In this last case, remember what was the last blog post you read and thought "I'm going to share this one".
 Why did you do it?
 Was it the pictures?
 Was it funny?
 Was it because someone important wrote it?
 No. Most of the time you share it because you feel like more people should read it, and you either send it to specific people or you spread it on the web by sharing it through Twitter, Facebook or your social networks of choice.